dallaszkorben/speaT/README.md

 ```
 You can see the translated text on your screen.

-Just for the record about rec.
+Just for the record about `rec`.
 You can run it continuously, it will stop recording after the silent time limit was reached and then it starts a new record with a new file:
 ```sh
 (env) $ rec -r 44100 -c 1 -b 16 ./sounds/output.wav silence 1 0.1 5% 1 1.2 10% : newfile : restart
 ```